Point of Pride

-Agribusiness management prepares you to be a leader and decision maker in the global agrifood system, whether in industry or the policy arena.
-Learn the economic principles driving the agriculture value chain and receive training in finance, commodity marketing, management, policy analysis and entrepreneurship.
-Develop quantitative, analytic, interpersonal and critical thinking skills employers demand.
-Make a difference in improving agricultural production, processing, distribution and natural resource use.
+Become a leader in the global agrifood system, whether in industry or the policy arena.
+Learn economic principles driving finance, commodity marketing, management, policy analysis and entrepreneurship.
+Make a difference in improving agricultural natural resource use.

 - Sales Management

 - Risk Management